GirishVerm/pediatric_bayesian_triage/README.md

 - Notes field documents the specific source and context
 - Low-quality or estimated values are excluded in favor of published, validated data

-## Next Expansion: 10 Additional Diseases

-The following 10 diseases are planned for the next expansion phase, selected from the Seattle Children's Hospital diagnostic list based on prevalence and diagnostic clarity:

-1. **Diaper Rash** - Very common in infants, clear diagnostic features
-2. **Sore Throat (non-strep)** - Common complaint, needs differentiation from strep
-3. **Cough (isolated)** - Very common, differentiate types and causes
-4. **Earache** - Common complaint, differentiate from otitis media
-5. **Nosebleed** - Common, usually benign, clear presentation
-6. **Teething** - Very common in infants, distinctive age range
-7. **Head Injury** - Common, needs triage criteria
-8. **Cut/Scrape/Bruise** - Most common injury type
-9. **Fever (isolated)** - Most common pediatric complaint, needs better handling
-10. **Crying Baby (0-3 months)** - Common parental concern, needs systematic approach

-These diseases were selected because they:
-- Are highly prevalent in pediatric practice
-- Have clear diagnostic criteria available in published sources
-- Are distinct enough to differentiate from existing diseases
-- Will expand coverage of common complaints

-Implementation will follow the same process: gather validated evidence from published sources, add phenotypes, load evidence with LR+ values, and test convergence.

 ## GitHub Preparation
 - A `.gitignore` is included to exclude backup DBs, caches, and large/raw CSVs.
-The main `pediatric_best_64_67.db` is tracked to preserve the well-performing model (64/66 convergence).
+The main `pediatric.db` is tracked to preserve the well-performing model (86/87 convergence).
 - Suggested initial commit workflow:
 ```bash
 git init